b3fr4nk/Python-CLI-Games-Tutorial/P01-Flash-Cards/content.md

 What else could you add to this program?
 Here are some ideas:

-1. As them if they want to play again at the end.
+1. Ask them if they want to play again at the end.
 1. Randomize the order of questions.
 1. Keep playing until the player gets all the questions right at least once.
 1. Keep playing until the player answers correctly 10 in a row.